England | Ideas for Thinking Day*

-England is home to Pax Lodge- one of five WAGGGS world centers which offer Girl Scouts and Girl Guides comfortable, inexpensive, and safe accommodations.
+England is home to Pax Lodge- one of five WAGGGS world centers which offer troops comfortable, inexpensive, and safe accommodations.
 Located just 20 minutes by subway from the center of London, it is an ideal base for exploring the city.
+MakingFriends®.com has ideas and products to help make your celebration a success.

 Fun Fact: England includes many small islands.